gavin-hyl/cs38/cs38-final-ghua.typ

   B(-a[i]) &= (-a[i] + a[1]) (-a[i] + a[2]) dots.c (-a[i] + a[i]) dots.c (-a[i] + a[n]) = 0 space forall i\
   B(0) &= (0 + a[1]) (0 + a[2]) dots.c (0 + a[n]) = a[1] a[2] dots.c a[n] = product_(i=1)^n a[i]
 $
+Since a polynomial of degree $n$ is uniquely determined by its roots and its value at one point, we conclude that $B(x)$ is uniquely determined by the two conditions.
 Therefore, to extract the coefficients of $B(x)$, we simply need to expand the product.

 == Algorithm